dandeliondino/godot-4-tileset-terrains-docs/README.md

 In 2023, I responded to a request to update the Godot 4 docs section for [Using TileSets: Creating terrain sets (autotiling)](https://docs.godotengine.org/en/latest/tutorials/2d/using_tilesets.html#creating-terrain-sets-autotiling).
 While I received feedback that [the PR I created](https://github.com/godotengine/godot-docs/pull/7789) had been submitted correctly, there seemed to be no interest in reviewing or merging it.
 I ended up closing the PR as it was blocking others from updating those docs with edits that might be more likely to get merged.

-I understand this is how things go in open-source development, and my interpretation of the documentation might not have fit the goals the core team had for these docs.
-I have tremendous respect for all the maintainers of the Godot docs -- they've done an amazing job in establishing a standard of highly accessible documentation.
+I understand this is how things go in open-source development, and my interpretation might not have fit the goals the core team had for these docs.
+I have tremendous respect for all of the Godot docs maintainers -- they've done an amazing job in establishing a standard of highly accessible documentation.

 For a time, Godot users could still access the content in this original PR on Github as a reference.
 However, Github seems to have changed how the Sphinx (rst) file previews are displayed, so the images are no longer inline.
 The images are particularly important for understanding these docs.